mklarman/bookie/README.md

  I have a protype for the client fishing, wager generation, and wager grading.
 Alot of detail needed, especially for the grading(all the math for the wager analysis).
 The last controller to set-up is the matchups.
 The matchups will give me access to the score of the game, total which are two variables needed for the grading wagers math.
 The problem is how do I matchup the proper matchup with the bet.
 I think it will be best to grab the matchups by the date.
 Loop them and put all the winners ATS in one array, the losers in another.
 Have to do for every type of teaser as well.
 Then ask if the teams in their bet are in the winning array for the proper bet.
 If they are then credit their bankroll and debit the user's bankroll, vice versa if they lose.

  How do I start the bankrolls for the users and the client.
 They are not set to be determined until the first wager is made.
 Have to make the clients BR at the time of creation and then set that equal to the var in the form.
 For the user BR will need some if statements.
 If users.wagers.graded == false then the bankroll is 10k, if true the bankroll is users.wagers.last.graded.bankroll.

+ I'm thinking to use Team models instaed of matchups.
+Teams allows me to be specific and compare a teams results vs the teams in a wager.
+The form can cover how that teams does against the spread.

+ the calculations:

+ for grade wagers need to grabe the wager values needed in erb and set them to the js variables, then pass those js variables through the proper functions and then set those values in the form.

+ for the reverses can use js functions and pass the spreads into the function and just search for ML lines and write those exceptions.
+Scratch that.
+I think we handle in ruby.